Weight Loss Gastric Sleeve Surgery | Top Gastrectomy Surgeons

 - Increased gas

-- Dumping syndrome, an unpleasant side effect that may include vomiting, nausea, weakness, sweating, faintness, and diarrhea
+- Dumping syndrome that may include nausea, vomiting, weakness, sweating and diarrhea

-Your chance of having any issues after sleeve gastrectomy is low under the experienced care of the experts at ASBNJ.
-The practice prides itself on its exceptionally low rate of complications.
-Weight loss gastric sleeve surgery is considered an overall safe and effective form of bariatric treatment.
-Contact one of the five ASBNJ offices today in Somerset, Marlboro, East Brunswick, Princeton or Edison to schedule an appointment.
+Your chance of having any issue after the sleeve gastrectomy is low under the experienced care of the experts at ASBNJ.
+We pride ourselves on our exceptionally low rate of complications.
+Contact one of the six ASBNJ offices today in Somerset, Marlboro, East Brunswick, Princeton, Edison, and Hamilton to schedule an appointment.

 What to Expect After the Gastric Sleeve Procedure?